GETTING STARTED

 *Trading not available for citizens of countries restricted by the Office of Foreign Assets Control (OFAC), Financial Action Task Force (FATF) identified high-risk and non-cooperative jurisdictions, and other high-risk jurisdictions, designated at the sole discretion of Upstream.

-Everyone can purchase or claim NFTs.
+Everyone can purchase or claim Collectibles.

 Trading and account openings are only available through our Apple (iOS) and Google (Android) smartphone apps, as well as our Apple Mac OS desktop app.
 Account access should be secured using the biometric security feature and/or the two-factor authentication feature of the Upstream apps on your smart devices.